skellis46/slipbox/somatics-body-awareness-transparencies project ahrc bid.md

 - partnership building
 - relationship of T to already existing photo-oriented methods
 - Might a more quantitative and qualitative understanding of the things ‘we do’ in dance help generate broader understanding (and perhaps even value) for the importance of embodied understandings (whatever such an understanding is)?
-- The broad role of Transparencies can be understood as motivating and facilitating the interpretation of other, more specific theories ... etc. (which perhaps is where Jane's role is?) (this from [[embodied intelligence project#^cd2a8f]])
+- The broad role of Transparencies can be understood as motivating and facilitating the interpretation of other, more specific theories ... etc. (which perhaps is where Jane's role is?) (this from [[somatics-body-awareness-transparencies project#^cd2a8f]])

 ### potential applications and benefits